Data Subject Access Requests

 Delete Data: Request to permanently erase or delete an individual’s personal data

 For organizations to be able to respond to DSARs, they will need to discover and categorize all the systems where personal data is processed or stored.
-This data is often stored across different systems within an organization, in the cloud, and also with external vendors and partners.
+This data is often stored across different systems within an organization, in the cloud, and with external vendors and partners.
 A current and comprehensive Data Map will help to streamline this process.
 As more jurisdictions introduce privacy regulations that stipulate data rights for individuals, corporations will be facing the reality that they will need to build automation for managing DSAR activities that's more than just a form for taking requests.
 Automating DSARs at scale will require a detailed Data Map and DSARs will have to be fully integrated into the Data Map for maximum impact.